 DeepSeek R1 vs Qwen2.5-72B

 DeepSeek R1 (2025) and Qwen2.5-72B (2025) are frontier reasoning models from DeepSeek and Alibaba.
-DeepSeek R1 ships a 128K-token context window, while Qwen2.5-72B ships a 128k-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+DeepSeek R1 ships a 128k-token context window, while Qwen2.5-72B ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Qwen2.5-72B is safer overall; choose DeepSeek R1 when coding workflow support matters.